Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: An extension of Jouanolou duality and Morley Forms

 \begin{theorem}[Generalized Jouanolou duality] Assume \autoref{setup_duality_bigrad}.
-Suppose that $S$ is perfect over $B$ of codimension $c$, and that $S$ is $(i+1)$-weakly Gorenstein with respect to $\mm S$.
-Let $y \in \omega_S$ be a bihomogeneous element as in \autoref{def_weak_Gor}.
-Then we have a bigraded isomorphism of $\,S$-modules
+Suppose that $S$ is perfect over $B$ of codimension $c$, and that $S$, as a bigraded ring, is $(i+1)$-weakly Gorenstein with respect to $\mm S$.
+If $y \in \omega_S$ is a bihomogeneous weak generator of $\omega_S,$ then there is a bigraded isomorphism of $\,S$-modules

 \end{theorem} \begin{proof} Since \autoref{lem_weakly_Gor} also holds in a bigraded setting, the result follows from \autoref{thm_duality_can_bigrad}. \end{proof}